unegma/unegma-legal/README.md

 To best protect any clients' data that does happen to be on our own devices, we ensure that our hard disks use encryption, and that we use strong passwords.
 We also use 2FA extensively where possible.

-We will not be held liable for any compromise to data in the event that a client's third party system, which we are contracted to work with, does not meet adequate security requirements.
+We will not be held liable for any compromise of data in the event that a client's third party system, which we are contracted to work with, does not meet adequate security requirements.

 We can offer some security advice to clients (via a trusted third party provider), and we will strongly advise following up on this in the event that a client is working with highly sensitive data.